How Much Wax Do You Need To Make A Candle

 READ

-Candle Making Rods
+All Australian Candle Making Classes

 Container candles also require more wax than moulded candles as container candles need extra wax in order to ensure proper burning; it is usually recommended to fill your container up to about 1/4” below the rim for this type of candle.
 For larger diameter container candles like jars and plates it is often worthwhile calculating the size and volume before pouring in order to get an accurate yield.
 When making jar candles especially, keep in mind that small variations in starting temperatures will significantly impact their burning time and overall yield so take appropriate measures when heating and cooling your materials accordingly.